NatronGitHub/Natron/Documentation/source/PythonReference/NatronGui/PyModalDialog.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-You can start adding user parameters using all the :func:`createXParam<>` functions inherited from :doc:`UserParamHolder` class.
+You can start adding user parameters using all the :func:`createXParam<>` functions inherited from the :doc:`UserParamHolder` class.

 Once all your parameters are created, create the GUI for them using the :func:`refreshUserParamsGUI()<NatronEngine.UserParamHolder.refreshUserParamsGUI>` function::